Teaching Assistantship Opportunities

 Qualifications: The TA candidate must have taken PSL420H or LMP2100H previously and possess a sound knowledge of reproductive physiology.

-Duties: TA duties include keeping office hours, managing student email correspondence, maintaining the course website and administering weekly quizzes through Quercus, marking assignments and exams and running a tutorial session.
+Duties: TA duties include keeping office hours, managing student email correspondence, maintaining the course website, administering weekly quizzes through Quercus, marking assignments and exams and running a tutorial session.

 Relevant Criterion: The need to acquire experience is the more relevant criterion than previous experience in respect of this posted position.